hohonuuli/vars/annotation_userguide.md

 2. In the concept editor click on the green __+__ button.
 3. In the association search box, type part of the association you wish to search for and press enter.
 4. You can continue to press enter to scroll through additional matches.
-5. Press the green __+__ button again to add teh association.
+5. Press the green __+__ button again to add the association.
 The association editor will automatically close.

 <p align="center">
     <a href="images/annotation_app6.png"><img width="400" src="images/annotation_app6.png" /></a>